V

 The Mystic Mandolin Club, Creston IA, 1896

-And yet another completely unique American harp guitar.
+Another completely unique American harp guitar

 The Washburn Lyre guitar does not belong on this page, of course.
 But look at the one on the right.
 Royce & Lansing Musical Comedy Company, from a Washburn catalog - presumably, most of the instruments are Washburns.
 The strange harp guitar, however, looks Italian to me.
 There is nothing quite like it in the Galleries.